American Water Spaniel vs American Staffordshire Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 American Water Spaniel has a typical lifespan of 10-14 years, while American Staffordshire Terrier lives approximately 12-16 years.
 Health profiles differ significantly between these dogs.
 American Water Spaniel is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-American Staffordshire Terrier faces its own health challenges including Orthopedic Conditions, Cardiac Conditions, Other Concerns.
+American Staffordshire Terrier faces its own health challenges including joint and skeletal conditions, Cardiac Conditions, Other Concerns.
 American Water Spaniel has 1 documented predispositions compared to 3 for American Staffordshire Terrier, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health